 · Time of Performance Clause: This clause will indicate a timeframe in which the duties of the contract cannot be performed.
 A breach of contract lawsuit can be formed if some contracts are not completed in a timely manner.
 This is a common clause found in construction contracts since that work needs to be completed quickly.

 · Merger Clause: This clause says that the current contract will override a verbal or oral contract made previously.
 The point of this clause is to keep the parties to the contract from trying to claim the contract is not indicative of the entire agreement at a later date.
 It can be impossible to enforce a promise that is not written.

 · Indemnification Clause: This clause releases the other party from liability if losses or expenses occur.
 This clause should be used cautiously sice it can put limits on the ability to get damages for losses.
 This type of clause will require that on party indemnify the other party if certain expenses occur.
 You have to be safe when entering into this type of clause.
 It can make changes to your financial matters should any type of breach occur.

 If you need help understanding contract clauses, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.